axflow/axflow/README.md

 # Modules

-- [**@axflow/models**](./packages/models/) &mdash; A zero-dependency, modular SDK for integrating LLMs and embedding models into your application.
+- [**@axflow/models**](./packages/models/) &mdash; A zero-dependency, modular SDK for building robust natural language applications.
 Includes React hooks and streaming utilities that make building AI applications a breeze.
 - [**axgen**](./packages/axgen/) &mdash; A framework for connecting your data to large language models
 - [**axeval**](./packages/axeval/) &mdash; A framework for evaluating LLM output quality